// Stay in touch?

 # Delete a namespace

-kubectl delete namespace [namespace_name]
+kubectl delete namespace [namespace_name]# Delete a namespace

 # Show resource usage for a namespace